ChuKhaLi/playwright-path/README.md

 ---

+## 🏛️ Project Internals & For Contributors

+This project uses a unique AI-powered development process.
+The internal structure, including a "memory bank" for the AI, is documented to help contributors understand how the course content is generated and managed.

+-   **Memory Bank**: Our AI uses a structured memory system to track progress, specifications, and learning objectives.
+To understand how it works, please see the [Memory Bank Structure Documentation](docs/memory-bank/memory_bank_structure.md).
+-   **AI Modes**: The AI operates in different modes (e.g., `Course Content Creator`, `Exercise Builder`).
+The rules governing these modes are defined in the `.roo/` directory.

+---

 ## 🙌 Contributing to the Platform

 This is a community-driven learning platform.
 If you have ideas for new lessons, find a great resource, or want to fix a typo, your contributions are welcome!